Ulabanderos/the_american_dream/README.md

 There are eight white pills on my palm, four could be lethal for a small female.
 I bring the whiskey close enough to smell the familiar aroma and, for a blink of an eye, I'm on a Manhattan rooftop, watching the sunrise with Tom.
 The seagulls cry and the cacophony of urban noise blends into a static hum as we sit in silence, holding hands in the middle of that magical scene.
 I still have the ridiculous sweater he was wearing that morning.

 There is a neurological reason scents evoke vivid memories.
-Once the journalist was wearing the same cheap cologne as the guy I was crushing on in high school.
+Once a journalist was wearing the same cheap cologne as a guy I was crushing on in high school.
 I gave a terrible interview, because all those embarrassing moments were resurrected in an unbearable detail.
 Every time I smell birch, I'm back home, at mom's house and the endless childhood summers spent wandering in the forest and floating toy boats in the stream.
 When I smell the hand sanitizer, I'm by Tom's bed again.
 Him too weak to stay awake and horribly gaunt.
 Me being crushed under an overwhelming weight.

 There is a huge TV screen and I hate it.